Foxi3/kb-uplexa/content/uplexa_wallet/1-electralight_wallet.md

 ---
 title: "ElectraLight Wallet"
-metaTitle: "How-To for uPlexa ElectraLight Wallet"
+metaTitle: "uPlexa | ElectraLight Wallet Info & Guides"
 metaDescription: "Details info and guides how to install and use uPlexa ElectraLight Wallet"
 ---